-To use the Parameter Studies feature, select Parameter Studies from the Analysis menu.
-Parameter Studies are only applicable to market systems, not portfolios.
-This command brings up a window with a blank graph, as shown below.
-The graph will display some basic instructions about how to create a plot.
-In general, you need to select the X and Y axis parameters from the pull down menus near each axis.
+To use the Parameter Studies feature, select Parameter Studies from the Analysis menu, which opens the Parameter Studies window, as shown below.
+First, select the X and Y axis parameters from the drop-down menus near each axis.

-The X (horizontal) axis pull down menu allows you to select from the following parameters: Trade Size, Pos Value, Fixed Eqty Amount, Volatility (%), Fixed Fraction (%), Profit Risk (%), Delta (Fix Ratio), Delta (Gen Ratio), Margin (%), Leverage, % of Equity, and % of Max DD.
+The X (horizontal) axis drop-down menu allows you to select from the following parameters: Trade Size, Pos Value, Fixed Eqty Amount, Volatility (%), Fixed Fraction (%), Profit Risk (%), Delta (Fix Ratio), Delta (Gen Ratio), Margin (%), Leverage, % of Equity, and % of Max DD.
 These choices correspond to the available position sizing methods that have adjustable parameters; namely, fixed size, constant value, fixed amount of equity, percent volatility, fixed fractional, profit risk method, fixed ratio, generalized ratio, margin target, leverage target, percent of equity, and max drawdown method, respectively.

-The Y (vertical) axis pull down menu provides the following choices: Net Profit, Rate of Return, Ave Trade (\$), Ave Trade (%), Profit Factor, RR-DD Ratio (return-drawdown ratio), Mod Sharpe (modified Sharpe ratio), and Max % DD (maximum percentage drawdown).
-These choices correspond to performance measures listed in the Performance Results window.
+The Y (vertical) axis drop-down menu provides the following choices: Net Profit, Ave Trade (%), Profit Factor, RR-DD Ratio (return-drawdown ratio), Sharpe Ratio, Mod Sharpe (modified Sharpe ratio), Ave Shares, Max Shares, and Max % DD (maximum percentage drawdown).
+These choices correspond to the optimizable performance metrics available on the Optimize Position Sizing window.
 Once the X and Y axis choices are made, type in the minimum and maximum values for the X parameter in the boxes labeled "Min X Value" and "Max X Value" near the X axis.
 The program provides default values in these boxes based on the X parameter chosen, but a tighter range is usually preferable.
 You can also optionally select the number of points to plot along the curve; the default value is 50 points.